funilrys/PyFunceble/docs/components/iana.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can't and should not as we are automatically generating it every 24 hours.
-But using the :code:`--iana` argument will do the job on purpose.
+But using the :code:`iana-pyfunceble` CLI will do the job on purpose.